CudaText-addons/cuda_vim_mode/readme/readme.txt

   db - delete to word begin
-  dw, de - delete to word end (currently commands work the same) dL - delete to text end d/ - delete until text position (text is asked in dialog)
+  dw, de - delete to word end (currently commands work the same) dL - delete to text end d/ - delete until position of text, which is asked in dialog df - delete until position of char entered after dt - delete until position of char entered after, minus one char dF - backward version of 'df' dT - backward version of 'dt'

   C - change to end of line (delete to end of line, go to insertion mode) c - change - like "d" commands (cd, cb, cw, ce...) but also goes to insertion mode